crystal-lang/crystal-website/_posts/2025-09-29-wind-of-change.md

 ---
-title: "Wind of change (or maybe not so much)"
+title: "Wind of change (or maybe not)"
 summary: "Beta is stepping down from the lead position, which Johannes will take"
 author: beta-ziliani
 categories: community